LinoCasanova/WaveScript/README.md

 ## Usage

 1. Launch WaveScript
-2. Select transcription mode (Online/Offline)
-3. Choose a Whisper model size
-4. Select your audio or video file
+2. Select your audio or video file
+3. Choose a transcription mode (Offline/Online)
-5. Click transcribe and wait for the SRT file to be generated
+4. Click transcribe and wait for the SRT file to be generated

-For online mode, configure your OpenAI API key in Settings (⚙).
+To use the app, make sure to download at least one whisper model for **offline mode** or configure your OpenAI API key for **online mode**.
+Both can be done inside the settings (⚙).

 ## Building